carsontang/carsontang.github.io/notes.md

 * [Alibaba infra projects](https://drive.google.com/file/d/0B0Mge0XRpms4VzlyYXJzcTVhcFU/view)
 * Steve Scott's tips on how to start a successful blog [1](http://www.stevescottsite.com/startablog.pdf) [2](http://www.stevescottsite.com/begin)
 * "How to Build a Great Bot" was the number one session at F8 2017.
 Companies want to make great bots!
+* Object recognition software that translates real-world objects into Simplified Chinese

 ## Software Development
 * Don't be afraid to read code, extract essentials, and never limit yourself!
 Be